adsherpa/zf-doctrine-data-fixture/README.md

 `--purge-with-truncate` if specified will purge the object manager's tables before running fixtures.

 `--append` will append values to the tables.
-The author does not believe this option should be used.
-When writing fixtures you should validate whether each entity already exists and update it explicitly, or add it if it does not exist.
+If you are re-running fixtures be sure to use this.

 Important Notes